 Ohanas 395 – Lunch and early dinner

-Located in the parking lot of June Lake Brewing, Ohanas 395 never serves up anything ordinary.
-They offer Hawaiian food staples such as a classic plate lunch, savory loco mocos, or fresh ahi poke.
-The specials change daily, so you can expect anything from fusion tacos, stacked hamburgers, sushi hand rolls, rice bowls, and even loaded quesadillas.
-Ohanas is a food truck so you order at the truck and they will deliver your food inside of the brewery or package it to go.
+Also located in the parking lot of June Lake Brewing, Ohanas 395 never serves up anything ordinary.
+They offer vegan Hawaiian Food.
+The specials change daily, so you can expect anything from fusion tacos, Honolulu Noodles, and plenty of vegan and gluten-free options.

 Tiger Bar – Breakfast, lunch, dinner, and nightlife